top of page

 When does the BreakFree Education Fellowship Start?

-We anticipate to launch our sixth cohort of Fellows on April 8, 2024.
-Applications will be open until March 8th and Fellows will be selected by end of March.
+We anticipate to launch our seventh cohort of Fellows on October 7, 2024.
+Applications will be open until September 13th and Fellows will be selected by end of September.

 When Fellowship cohorts begin, the first month will look as follows: